Expert Advice On Improving Your Home

 Check Licensing

-Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-There are five different levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn licensure, a contractor must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.
+It's imperative that your solar installer has the proper licensing.
+This ensures that the work is done correctly using current best installation practices.
+There are five different types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn licensure, an installer must take a highly comprehensive educational series, gain four years of field experience, and pass written exams.

 Read Customer Reviews